Triumvirat: Solo Projects

-In 1987, Barry Palmer produced a maxi-single titled Shimmering Gold (Max Version) / Shimmering Gold (Single Version) / Cold Nights, co-produced by Hans-Jurgen Fritz and Andreas Martin Krause; Fritz also wrotes the lyrics of Shimmering Gold, which the music was composed by Eugen Römer.
-It was published on Titan Records.
+In 1987, Barry Palmer produced a maxi single titled "Shimmering Gold" (Max Version) / "Shimmering Gold" (Single Version) / "Cold Nights", co-produced by Hans-Jürgen Fritz and Andreas Martin Krause; Fritz also wrote the lyrics of "Shimmering Gold", whilst the music was composed by Eugen Römer.
+It was released on Titan Records.

-In 1989 Hans-Jürgen Fritz released an album that consists of a soundtrack for a movie titled Es ist nicht leicht, ein Gott zu sein, in english it was called It's Hard to Be a God, on the CBS Records label.
+In 1989, Hans-Jürgen Fritz released the soundtrack album for the movie Es ist nicht leicht, ein Gott zu sein (known as Hard to Be a God in English), on the CBS Records label.
 The last song, "Hard to Be a God", was sung by Grant Stevens, the rest of the album being instrumental.
 The film was by Peter Fleischmann, based on a screenplay by Peter Fleischmann and Jean-Claude Carrière, with Edward Zentara and Werner Herzog.
 Then in 1990, he released his only solo album, again on Columbia Records in Europe, and Sony in America, in the Millennium collection, entitled Dreams of Amadeus with Ralf Hildenbeutel, in which the music is based on Mozart themes.